 Hamel Center for Undergraduate Research

 The Hamel Center for Undergraduate Research encourages students to design and carry out research, scholarly, or creative projects in collaboration with faculty mentors.
 To facilitate this, the Hamel Center offers a variety of competitive research awards and fellowships specifically for undergraduate students.
 Research may take place during the academic year, January term, or over the summer, with a wide range of programs available to suit each student's particular needs:

-- Research Experience and Apprenticeship Program (REAP) offers Honors students the opportunity to apprentice with a UNH faculty mentor for ten weeks of full-time research in the summer after their first year.
+- Research Experience and Apprenticeship Program (REAP) offers high-achieving students the opportunity to apprentice with a UNH faculty mentor for ten weeks of full-time research in the summer after their first year.

-- Undergraduate Research Awards (URAs) are available each semester (including January Term and summer) for students at all levels: freshman through senior year.
+- Undergraduate Research Awards (URAs) are available each semester (including January Term and summer) for students at all levels: first year through senior year.
 The research time commitment is flexible.

 - Summer Undergraduate Research Fellowships (SURFs) for the U.S. offer support for ten weeks of full-time research in the summer following sophomore or junior year.